- Route: Rockies

 My father has fair skin and has had a lot of sun exposure over the years.
 He is informed about the implications of cancer and routinely goes to the dermatologist to check for pre-cancerous marks on his body, a habit that he takes very seriously as a result of the personal impact of seeing his father’s one mole develop into deadly melanoma.
 This spread of knowledge is what I am most passionate in developing, so that the education that I have come to value immensely can help prevent the impact of this disease.

-I ride for my saba (grandfather in Hebrew), David, who passed away from skin cancer when my father was 18 years old.
+I ride for my saba (grandfather), David, who passed away from skin cancer when my father was 18 years old.
 I think about how this is a common occurrence and that people have to cope with losing loved ones that provide support to their lives.
-I never got to meet David and make connections with him, but what if he had gotten that mole checked in time before the cancer spread to the rest of his body?
+I never got to meet David and make connections with him, but what if he got that mole checked in time before the cancer spread to the rest of his body?
 No one deserves to have to lose someone special to cancer.

 I ride for Uri, my other saba who lost his battle to lung cancer when I was 3 years old.
 My mother sometimes tells me about how much he suffered during his last few months of life.
 However, despite the pain, my saba always lit up whenever he got to hold me or one of my siblings.
 Losing both of my grandfathers to cancer fuels my desire to educate others about prevention and to take action within the resilient cancer community.